thomas-j-vincent/advent-of-code/Day5/Day5README.txt

  Explaining the code top to bottom:

-In the first two lines we open
+In the first two lines we open the file "Day5Range.txt", this is a file comprimised soley of the range portion of the input, created manually. we then map this to "between", removing any whitespace in the process